Skip to main content (Press Enter).

 3rd AS aircrew train for global airlift

-First Lt.
-Forrest Doss, 3rd Airlift Squadron pilot, reviews and discusses a flight plan while on a C-17 Globemaster III during a local training flight over Ohio, April 22, 2021.
+From the left, Capt.
+Stephen Tice and 1st Lt.
+Forrest Doss, both 3rd Airlift Squadron pilots, fly a C-17 Globemaster III during a local training flight while Maj.
+James Johnson, 3rd AS pilot, reviews and discusses a flight plan map over Ohio, April 22, 2021.
 The 3rd AS trains to support global engagement through direct delivery of critical theater assets and to ensure combat readiness of Air Mobility Command C-17 aircrews.
 (U.S. Air Force photo by Airman 1st Class Faith Schaefer)

 Details